-Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details.

-Course Learning OutcomesIn 2016, the topic of this course is Lie groups and Lie algebras.
+Course Learning OutcomesIn 2020, the title of this course is Category Theory.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1